At 10 TB, updating 200k rows can mean rewriting thousands of files. Here’s why, and what to do about it.

 └──────────────────────────────────┘

-Of these five phases, two drive the bulk of the cost: the scan (phase 2) and the rewrite (phase 4).
-Both are forms of amplification — the system does more total work than the update strictly requires — and they are independent: one is how much you read, the other is how much you write.2
+Of these five phases, two drive the bulk of the cost: the scan (phase 2) and the file rewrite (phase 4).
+Both are forms of amplification — the system does more total work than the update strictly requires — and they are largely independent: one is how much you read, the other is how much you write.3

-The practical corollary: if your source is small but your MERGE is slow, the update is not your problem.
-The table is.
+The practical corollary: if your source is small but your MERGE is slow, the problem is not the update — it is the table layout.

 Everything described above assumes the default copy-on-write path.
-Deletion vectors offer an alternative write model that trades immediate rewrite cost for deferred read and maintenance cost.3
+Deletion vectors offer an alternative write model that trades immediate rewrite cost for deferred read and maintenance cost.4

 The Numbers

 To make the amplification concrete, the benchmark below runs the same MERGE against the same table with progressively more optimizations — partition pruning, then Z-ordering, then compaction — so the effect of each on scan and rewrite is isolated.
-The last two rows show chunked MERGE, an operational pattern that does not reduce amplification but is included for completeness.4
+The last two rows show chunked MERGE,5 an operational pattern that does not reduce per-file amplification but can improve stability when the source is too large for a single MERGE.

 The two cost drivers are directly observable as file counts: files scanned and files rewritten.
-Since the benchmark runs on NVMe (3+ GB/s sequential), the wall-clock times are compressed — the same file-count reductions would translate to much larger time savings on cloud storage, where per-file latency dominates.
+File-count ratios are scale-invariant — they depend on layout geometry (how rows are distributed across files and partitions), not on absolute table size.
+The same 12x scan reduction and 7x rewrite reduction apply whether the table is 44 GB or 10 TB.
+Wall-clock times are not portable: this benchmark runs on NVMe (3+ GB/s sequential), and on cloud storage the same file-count reductions translate to much larger time savings, where per-file open latency (50–200 ms) dominates.
 Read the file-count columns first; the durations are secondary.

 Measured on a single-node Spark 4.1 standalone cluster with Delta Lake 4.1 OSS.
 The setup: